Russell-Waterhouse/blog/content/post/haskell-1-year.md

 you read [Head First Design Patterns](https://www.amazon.ca/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124/).
 You tried TDD, and learned all the Java Mocking libraries.
 And some of it helped, for a time.
-But nothing seemed to fix the underlying issue, whatever that was.
+But nothing seemed to fix some underlying issue that you can sense, but not articulate.

 Nothing seemed to make Java development as good as development should feel.